 Our team has worked hard to create a varied and unique list that many people should appreciate.
-Like every year, this list compiles scripts of Korean dramas, anime and TV series from around the world to make the best of it.
-The only exception are the documentaries, which do not appear in any way in this list.
+Like every year, this list compiles scripts of Korean dramas, anime, and TV series worldwide to make the best of it.
+The only exception is the documentaries, which do not appear in any way on this list.

-Like every year there are victims and it turns out that unfortunately we couldn’t see them, so we put them first on the list.
-Ted Lasso, The Crown season 4, The Schitts and Better Call Saul were three of the most productive entries we unfortunately couldn’t see.
+Like every year, there are victims, and it turns out that, unfortunately, we couldn’t see them, so we put them first on the list.
+But, unfortunately, Ted Lasso, The Crown season 4, The Schitts, and Better Call Saul were three of the most productive entries we couldn’t see.

-Without further ado we present our top 40 television programmes for 2020.
+Without further ado, we present our top 40 television programs for 2022.

 Paatal Lok is an interesting and politically motivated crime thriller straight from India.
-It’s one of those programs you like or dislike, depending on how you feel about the messages that make up the core of the program.
+It’s one of those programs you like or dislike, depending on how you feel about the messages that make up the program’s core.